-Hub Virtual Drop-in Coffee Hours: Drop in any Wednesday from 11-Noon
+Hub Virtual Drop-in Coffee Break: Drop in any Thursday from 10-11

-For pedagogical support during the transition to teaching remotely, please use these meetingbird online scheduling links for the Hub's Instructional Designers:
+For pedagogical support during the transition to teaching remotely, please use these Calendly online scheduling links for the Hub's Instructional Designers:

 We welcome faculty pairs or groups.
 Decide on a time together and sign up.
 We will add your colleagues to the virtual meeting.

 If you have any trouble using the Calendly app, please email Beth Medere, firstname.lastname@example.org.

 You can also directly email these librarians to request a meeting or ask for support with this transition, even if they are not your subject librarian.
 The library has prepared this remote course support page.